ohiofi/game-design-curriculum/README.md

 http://digfir-published.macmillanusa.com/stats_applet/stats_applet_10_prob.html

 ### Markov Chain - probability between states

+A Markov Chain is a finite state machine that moves from one state to another according to certain probabilistic rules.
+Markov Chains can be used to model the probabilities of game states.

 botnik.org's Harry Potter and the Portrait of what Looked Like a Large Pile of Ash https://www.youtube.com/watch?v=x-uDnlGJRdk